The Hidden Risks of Microsoft 365 Copilot: Protecting Your Data

 The Hidden Cost Behind the Time-Savings

 Regulators are sharpening their knives.
 The ICO reminded public bodies in May that AI assistants “multiply personal-data exposure vectors by an order of magnitude.”
-Fines for unlawful disclosure can hit £17.5 million or 4 percent of global turnover - whichever bites harder (UK GDPR, Part 6, s.157).
-The regulator’s bark has long outpaced its bite, but the reprieve is likely coming to an end; soaring data volumes will soon arm watchdogs with both motive and proof to clamp down hard on everyday enterprises.
+Fines for unlawful disclosure can hit £17.5 million or 4 percent of global turnover- whichever bites harder (UK GDPR, Part 6, s.157).
+The regulator’s bark has long outpaced its bite, but the reprieve is likely coming to an end.

-Twelve Attacks Eleven Hypothetical, Painfully Realistic
+Twelve Attacks: Eleven Hypothetical, Painfully Realistic

 Picture a sandbox clone of the Whitehall tenant.
 No zero-days; just words.